-The positive phase of PC2 features an overall increased meridional gradient of geopotential height at 250 hPa, which is also displayed by the positive zonal wind anomalies (Fig. 3d).
-It also features a reduced atmospheric blocking activity, in particular over the North Atlantic (Fig. 3e).
-The relationship of this PC with blocking is also proven by a significant anti-correlation with the daily time series of blocking area over the Northern Hemisphere (r=-0.53, p<0.01).
-While PC1 is associated with a pulsation in RWP amplitude, PC2 seems more related to a latitudinal shift: positive PC2 values are related to enhanced RWP amplitude across midlatitudes, although at more southern latitudes than PC1, and with reduced amplitudes over high latitudes (Fig. 3f).
-The southward shift in RWP amplitude anomaly is likely related to the equatorward displacement of the Icelandic and Aleutian lows, possibly associated with the positive geopotential height anomalies above the North Pole.
+The positive phase of PC2 features an overall increased meridional geopotential gradient and reduced atmospheric blocking activity, in particular over the North Atlantic (Figs. 3d,e).
+The relationship of this PC with blocking is also proven by a significant anti-correlation with the daily time series of blocking area over the Northern Hemisphere (r=-0.53, p <0.01).
+While PC1 is associated with a pulsation in RWP amplitude, PC2 seems more related to a latitudinal shift: positive PC2 values are related

+230 to enhanced RWP amplitude across midlatitudes, although at more southern latitudes than PC1, and with reduced amplitudes over high latitudes (Fig. 3f).
+The southward shift in Rossby wave activity is likely related to the equatorward displacement of the Icelandic and Aleutian lows, possibly associated with the positive geopotential height anomalies above the North Pole.

 The positive phase of PC3 is associated with a reduction of meridional geopotential gradient and with atmospheric blocking, in particular over the North Atlantic (Figs. 3g,h).
-Two separate regions of positive RWP amplitude anomalies are observed if PC3 is positive, one over high latitudes (north of 60°N) and one at lower latitudes (below 45°N).
+Two separate regions of positive RWP amplitude anomalies are observed if

+235 PC3 is positive, one over high latitudes (north of 60°N) and one at lower latitudes (below 45°N).
 This split in RWP pathways suggests the presence of two separate Rossby waveguides (Figs. 3j).